Best Pass for London: Guide to Choosing (2026)

 The pass to get around by subway (The Tube), bus, etc., should always be handled separately.

-The good news is that today it is super easy and quite inexpensive.
+The good news is that today it is very simple and quite inexpensive.

 Solution No. 1 (the simplest and most recommended): Contactless payment